Major film studios: History

-The majors before the Golden Age
+Before the Golden Age

 In 1909, Thomas Edison, who had been fighting in the courts for years for control of fundamental motion picture patents, won a major decision.
 This led to the creation of the Motion Picture Patents Company, widely known as the Trust.
-Comprising the nine largest U.S. film companies, it was "designed to eliminate not only independent film producers but also the country's 10,000 independent [distribution] exchanges and exhibitors."
+Comprising the eight largest U.S. film companies, it was "designed to eliminate not only independent film producers but also the country's 10,000 independent [distribution] exchanges and exhibitors."
 Though its many members did not consolidate their filmmaking operations, the New York–based Trust was arguably the first major North American movie conglomerate.
 The independents' fight against the Trust was led by Carl Laemmle, whose Chicago-based Laemmle Film Service, serving the Midwest and Canada, was the largest distribution exchange in North America.
 Laemmle's efforts were rewarded in 1912 when the U.S. government ruled that the Trust was a "corrupt and unlawful association" and must be dissolved.
 On June 8, 1912, Laemmle organized the merger of his production division, IMP (Independent Motion Picture Company), with several other filmmaking companies, creating the Universal Film Manufacturing Company in New York City.
 By the end of the year, Universal was making movies at two Los Angeles facilities: the former Nestor Film studio in Hollywood, and another studio in Edendale.
 The first Hollywood major studio was in business.